wp-plugins/so-audible/readme.txt

 You will need an soaudbile account to use this, sign up here. http://soaudible.com/

-Sign up enter your soaudible email and choose a bucket to loop through.

 <h3>If you would like to put this feed within your template please use the following code</h3>
 <code>&lt;?php $soaudible->soaudible_player(array('autoplay' => 'false',
 		'album' => 'enter-your-album',)); ?&gt;</code>